global lead advice & support service

 With regards to your husbands seizures, we would like to also advise you to consult a neurologist to identify the cause of these seizures.
 This is because lead is only one of the possibilities of the cause of seizures, and that it could be something else.

-We hope you will find these information useful.
-If you woud like to pose this question to other people affected by the same problem, you could also join the LeadWorkers E-group, c/o The LEAD Group Inc. The LeadWorkers E-group was set up by the Global Lead Advice & Support Service (GLASS) in April 2005 in response to enquiries from lead workers around the world seeking support and advice from other people lead poisoned at work and seeking information on the management of lead at work and appropriate responses to lead poisoning of workers.
+We hope you will find this information useful.
+If you would like to pose this question to other people affected by the same problem, you could also join the LeadWorkers E-group, c/o The LEAD Group Inc. The LeadWorkers E-group was set up by the Global Lead Advice & Support Service (GLASS) in April 2005 in response to enquiries from lead workers around the world seeking support and advice from other people lead poisoned at work and seeking information on the management of lead at work and appropriate responses to lead poisoning of workers.
 It's a moderated self-help group you can join online, with public access to archived emails via http://health.groups.yahoo.com/group/LeadWorkers.

 Thanks,